Need help?

 Sometimes a student may not be able to view a posting because his/her job preferences do not match the requirements for the position.
 For example, the department may have included a requirement of a 3.0 GPA but the student trying to apply has a GPA of 2.5.
 In this case, the student will not be able to view that particular job posting.

 No, the student is still considered a student.
-The PAF should be created under a Student job title (i.e. Student Assistant or Student Academic Assistant etc.).
-A student can be hired under a student job title for the summer as long as they he/she attended Spring and is enrolled for the upcoming Fall semester.
+The Hiring Form should be created under a Student job title (i.e. Student Assistant or Student Academic Assistant, etc.).
+A student can be hired under a student job title for the summer, as long as they attended Spring and enrolled for the upcoming Fall semester.

-Yes, they may be permitted to work up to 39 hours per week during the summer only.
+Yes, they may be permitted to work up to 39 hours per week during the summer on a case-by-case basis.
 The maximum number of hours per week during the Spring and Fall is 19 hours.
 For additional questions, e-mail International Admissions Office at international@utrgv.edu.

 No, international students do not qualify for work-study.
 However, they may qualify for other types of aid.
 For more information on other types of financial assistance, e-mail International Admissions Office at international@utrgv.edu and/or Financial Aid Office at ucentral@utrgv.edu.